scossu/lakesuperior/docs/model.rst

-LAKEsuperior Content Model Rationale
+Lakesuperior Content Model Rationale
 ====================================

 Internal and Public URIs; Identifiers
 -------------------------------------

-Resource URIs are stored internally in LAKEsuperior as domain-agnostic URIs with the scheme ``info:fcres<resource UID>``.
+Resource URIs are stored internally in Lakesuperior as domain-agnostic URIs with the scheme ``info:fcres<resource UID>``.
 This allows resources to be portable across systems.
 E.g. a resource with an internal URI of ``info:fcres/a/b/c``, when accessed via the